About ISI Florence

-ISI was established in 2001 as a private non-profit institute registered with the Italian Ministry of Education and recognized as an American center for higher education in Florence, Italy.
+The International Studies Institute (ISI Florence) was established in 2001 as an independent private educational organization serving as an American center for higher education in Florence, Italy.

-ISI Florence is one of the founding institutions of the Consortium for Public Universities established in 2005, comprised of Pennsylvania State University, University of Connecticut, University of Virginia, Arizona State University, and University of Melbourne (Australia).
-The Institute also maintains academic affiliations with other colleges and universities including Roger Williams University, Rutgers University, Connecticut College, Marywood University, University of Maryland, and the University of Florence.
-ISI’s sister program is the Umbra Institute in Perugia.
+In 2005, ISI Florence founded the Consortium for Public Universities whose members include Pennsylvania State University, University of Connecticut, University of Virginia, University of Maryland, and University of Melbourne (Australia).
+The Institute also maintains academic affiliations with Roger Williams University, Rutgers University, Connecticut College, Marywood University, Arizona State University, along with many others, and collaborates with the Università di Firenze on a number of academic initiatives, including conferences, publications, and architecture workshops.

 The Academic Programs